highcharts/sonification-studio/README.md

 Jest is used as the test framework.
 The tests can be found under `/test`.

 Tests are ran automatically before each commit.

+### Studies

+Studies are stored under `/src/app/studies`, and are copied to `/docs/studies` with their original directory structure upon building/publishing.

+These studies are used for publishing demos around research efforts from Highcharts related to sonification.

 ### Source files